Tendry Randrianarijaona

-Tendry Manovo Mataniah Randrianarijaona, sometimes known monymously as Tendry, (born 19 March 1998) is a Madagascan professional footballer who plays as a midfielder for the Madagascar national team.
+Tendry Manovo Mataniah Randrianarijaona, sometimes known monymously as Tendry, (born 19 March 1998) is a Madagascan professional footballer who plays as a midfielder.

 Club career

-Tendry Randrianarijaona previously played for CNaPS Sport and Disciples FC in the Malagasy Pro League, winning the league in 2017, 2018 and 2024.
-He played in the CAF Champions League for Disciples against Orlando Pirates in December 2024.
+Tendry Randrianarijaona began his club career in 2017 with CNaPS Sport in the Malagasy Pro League, winning the league in 2017, and 2018.
+He stayed with the club after it temporarily merged with CS-DFC for the 2021 season before staying with the newly-renamed Disciples, where he won the league in 2024.
+He played in the CAF Champions League for Disciples against Orlando Pirates in August 2024.
+He was also loaned back to CNaPS Sport in 2024.

-Randrianarijaona joined Egyptian Premier League club ENPPI SC in October 2024 and he made his Egyptian Premier League debut for ENPPI SC as a second-half substitute during a 1–0 win against Ismaily SC on 1 December 2025.
-He also reached the 2024–25 Egyptian Super Cup quarter-finals with ENPPI SC.
+Randrianarijaona joined Egyptian Premier League club ENPPI SC in October 2024 and he made his Egyptian Premier League debut for ENPPI SC as a second-half substitute during a 1–0 win against Ismaily SC on 1 December 2024.
+He also reached the 2024–25 Egypt Cup quarter-finals with ENPPI.

 International career

 Tendry Randrianarijaona made his debut for Madagascar on 20 July 2019 as a late second-half substitute during a 0–0 draw against Seychelles during the 2019 Indian Ocean Island Games group stage.
 He scored his first goal for Madagascar during a 3–1 win against Mayotte on 30 July 2023.

 He scored four goals during the 2023 Indian Ocean Island Games including the winning goal in the final against Réunion.